fltk-rs/fltk-rs/FAQ.md

 panic = "abort"
 ```

-Furthermore, you can build Rust's stdlib optimized for size (it comes optimized for speed by default).
+Furthermore, you can build Rust's stdlib (which is statically linked to your application) optimized for size (it comes optimized for speed by default).
 More info on that [here](https://github.com/johnthagen/min-sized-rust)

 ### Can I cross-compile my application to a mobile platform or WASM?
 FLTK currently doesn't support WASM nor iOS.
 It has experimental support for Android (YMMV).
 It is focused on desktop applications.